 Python can be used to code a Raspberry Pi to function as the brain of a robot.
 By doing this you can get the robot to react to its environment and perform multiple actions.

 These six cool things made possible by this programming language is just a fraction of what you can do with it.
 Python’s recent 3.6 release has new features in the asyncio module (which is no longer provisional with a surprisingly stable API), formatted string literals, and the addition of a file system path protocol.

 Further, python libraries which are the new JIT compiler helps to accelerate CPython by boosting its stock interpreter.
 This is achieved with a JIT API from CoreCLR project (Microsoft).

 The language is also evolving fast within the data science space.
 The Python ecosystem is now full of data science tools, so a lot of the data science work that’s currently taking place is being done with open-source tools like Python.

 Because it’s easy to learn, there’s also a growing segment of non-programmers learning and using Python’s data science tools.
 This changes the whole dynamic of the average Python user.

-Will Python become the most popular coding language that will eventually replace Java?
+Will Python become the most popular high level coding language that will eventually replace Java?
 Probably not.
 Speaking of Java, this language will probably get replaced by Swift.